Incorporating Process Oriented Guided Inquiry Learning (POGIL) into your teaching

 Kendra Walther, Associate Professor of Technology Practice in USC’s Viterbi School of Engineering, discusses “POGIL”, a group instructional strategy grounded in research about how students learn.

-Professor Walther was the 2020 Viterbi Dean’s Award for Innovation in Teaching and Education recipient.
+Professor Walther was the 2020 Viterbi Dean’s Award for Innovation in Teaching and Education recipient, and a member of the 2019-2020 CET Faculty Fellows Leadership cohort.

 Watch this 2-minute video and scroll down for the full interview, plus tips for implementing this in your course!